godotengine/godot-website/README.md

 To build the website locally, follow these steps:

 1. Install Ruby 3.2 or later and Jekyll.
-  - If you don't have access to Ruby 3.2 or later in your distribution's repositories, install a compatible version of Ruby using `rbenv`:
+  - If you don't have access to Ruby 3.2 or later in your distribution's repositories, install a compatible version of Ruby using `rbenv` as well as Ruby's build-time dependencies:
     - Install in Ubuntu:
-      - `sudo apt install rbenv`
-      - `sudo apt install libyaml-dev`
+      - `sudo apt install rbenv build-essential libffi-dev libreadline-dev libyaml-dev zlib1g-dev`
     - Install in Fedora:
       - Install `rbenv` with dnf
   - Set up `rbenv` running the following: